wp-plugins/wowslider/readme.txt

 Notice, WOWSlider provides this feature since v.2.1.
 So, if you use an older version, it will not work.
 Also, degradation to CSS-slider will not work, if you use "On-demand image loading" option.
 This option means that the images will be loaded from the script.

+ = 10.
+I bought WOW Slider Unlimited Websites license.
+Could I use it as a part of my own template which will be sold? =

+You need Enterprise license in this case.
+With Enterprise license you can redistribute WOW Slider as a part of your applications or templates.
+Also the Enterprise license allows you to install the WOW Slider app on up to 10 computers.

 == Screenshots ==